About Pati Jinich

 As friends and students of my live program know, there is never enough time for me to say all I want to convey.
 In my continuous amazement of what I have yet to learn and taste, I am humbled and fascinated by each finding, whether traveling through Mexico or cooking at the Institute, in my kitchen or other kitchens with other cooks.
 I love to share this information.

-Thus I started this website, originally with only the food blog, as an attempt to share more.
+Thus, I started this website, originally with only the food blog, as an attempt to share more.
 As time passed, I started writing for print publications and got invited to give talks and do demos for radio and TV outlets.

 Each recipe included in my blog, TV series or cookbook exists because I love it.
 I test every recipe until it becomes a magic potion, for my classes, episodes or family meals.
 Having lived here for more than fifteen years, I understand some of the challenges of raising a family in the US and putting a meal on the table for picky eaters.
 I also try my best to make each class, each episode, each blog post as meaningful as I can for those who take the time to connect.
 I am deeply grateful: Thank you!
-I started this blog, have developed and created each episode, every book chapter, because and for you.
+I started this blog, have developed and created each episode, and every book chapter, because of and for you.

 As one of my goals is to make cooking simple and accessible, all the ingredients used are easy to find.
 I also try to figure out the easiest route to get to the yummiest version of a dish and give detailed instructions as to the progression of a dish by the smells, sights, sounds, textures and tastes you are looking for.
 This is so you can develop your own instincts and feel empowered in your own kitchen.